blocknine0/geomacro-oracle/README.md

 Anyone can stake real USDC on Arc Testnet behind whichever side they think is right.
 When the outcome's clear, the market resolves and winners claim their payout straight from the contract.

 **Nothing here is a mockup.** The contract is deployed and verified.
 The ingest pipeline runs on a public schedule you can go check right now.
-The whole stake, resolve, and claim loop has been tested onchain with real transactions.
+The whole stake, resolve and claim loop has been tested onchain with real transactions.

 ## How it fits together